validatedpatterns/rag-llm-gitops/README.md

 - Red Hat Openshift cluster running in AWS.
 Supported regions are : us-east-1 us-east-2 us-west-1 us-west-2 ca-central-1 sa-east-1 eu-west-1 eu-west-2 eu-west-3 eu-central-1 eu-north-1 ap-northeast-1 ap-northeast-2 ap-northeast-3 ap-southeast-1 ap-southeast-2 ap-south-1.
 - GPU Node to run Hugging Face Text Generation Inference server on Red Hat OpenShift cluster.
 - Create a fork of the [rag-llm-gitops](https://github.com/validatedpatterns/rag-llm-gitops.git) Git repository.
-- **EDB Postgres Operator Credentials** (Required for default database): The pattern uses the EDB Postgres for Kubernetes operator from the certified-operators catalog by default.
-This operator requires authentication to pull images from `docker.enterprisedb.com`.
+- **EDB Postgres Operator Credentials** (Required only if you select EDB): The EDB Postgres for Kubernetes operator from the certified-operators catalog requires authentication to pull images from `docker.enterprisedb.com`.
 You will need to:
   1. Register for a free trial account at [EDB Registration](https://www.enterprisedb.com/accounts/register)
   2. Obtain your subscription token from [EDB Repos Downloads](https://www.enterprisedb.com/repos-downloads)
   3. Add the token to your `values-secret.yaml` file during configuration (see below)